Cold War (1953–1962): Creation of NASA

-In reaction to the launch of the Sputnik 1 by the Soviet Union, the President's Science Advisory Committee advised President Dwight D. Eisenhower to convert National Advisory Committee for Aeronautics into a new organization that would be more progressive in the United States' efforts for space exploration and research.
+In reaction to the launch of Sputnik 1 by the Soviet Union, the President's Science Advisory Committee advised President Dwight D. Eisenhower to convert National Advisory Committee for Aeronautics into a new organization that would be more progressive in the United States' efforts for space exploration and research.
 This organization was to be named the National Aeronautics and Space Administration (NASA).
 This agency would effectively shift the control of space research and travel from the military into the hands of NASA, which was to be a civilian-government administration.
 NASA was to be in charge of all non-military space activity, while another organization (DARPA) was to be responsible for space travel and technology intended for military use.

 On April 2, 1958, Eisenhower presented legislation to Congress to implement the creation of the National Aeronautics and Space Agency.
 Congress responded by supplementing the creation of NASA, with an additional committee to be called the National Aeronautics and Space Council (NASC).
 The NASC would include the Secretary of State, the Secretary of Defense, the head of the Atomic Energy Commission, and the administrator of NASA.
 Legislation was passed by Congress, and then signed by President Eisenhower on July 29, 1958.
 NASA began operations on October 1, 1958.

 Kennedy's space administration

 Since the conception of NASA, there had been considerations about the possibility of flying a man to the Moon.
 On July 5, 1961, the "Research Steering Committee on Manned Spaceflight", led by George Low presented the concept of the Apollo program to the NASA "Space Exploration Council".
-Although under the Dwight D. Eisenhower presidential administration NASA was given very little authority to further explore space travel, it was proposed that after the manned Earth-orbiting missions, Project Mercury, that the government-civilian administration should make efforts to successfully complete a manned lunar spaceflight mission.
+Although under the Dwight D. Eisenhower presidential administration NASA was given little authority to further explore space travel, it was proposed that after the crewed Earth-orbiting missions, Project Mercury, that the government-civilian administration should make efforts to successfully complete a crewed lunar spaceflight mission.
 NASA administrator T. Keith Glennan explained that President Dwight D. Eisenhower, restricted any further space exploration beyond Project Mercury.
-After John F. Kennedy had been elected as president the previous November, policy for space exploration underwent a revolutionary change."This nation should commit itself to the achieving the goal, before this decade is out, of landing a man on the Moon and returning him safely to Earth" -John F. KennedyAfter President John F. Kennedy made this proposal to Congress on May 25, 1961, he remained true to this commitment to send a manned lunar spaceflight in the ensuing 30 months prior to his assassination.
+After John F. Kennedy had been elected as president the previous November, policy for space exploration underwent a revolutionary change."This nation should commit itself to the achieving the goal, before this decade is out, of landing a man on the Moon and returning him safely to Earth" -John F. KennedyAfter President John F. Kennedy made this proposal to Congress on May 25, 1961, he remained true to this commitment to send a crewed lunar spaceflight in the ensuing 30 months prior to his assassination.
 Directly after his proposal, there was an 89% increase in government funding for NASA, followed by a 101% increase in funding the subsequent year.
 This marked the beginning of the United States' mission to the Moon.